Coalition condemns attempt to malign NNPCL management – The Sun Nigeria

-A non-governmental organisation, Coalition for Good Governance and Open Leadership in Nigeria, has condemned attempts to paint the management of the Nigerian National Petroleum Company Ltd in bad light without any cause.
+A non-governmental organisation, Coalition for Good Governance and Open Leadership in Nigeria, has condemned attempts to criticise the management of the Nigerian National Petroleum Company Ltd without any cause.

-In a press conference held in Lagos on Friday, the coalition said it had noticed attempts by some individuals to malign the NNPC.
+In a press conference held in Lagos yesterday, the coalition said it has noticed attempts by some individuals to malign the NNPC.

 “However, we have since noticed attempts by some individuals, masquerading as crime investigators and civil society leaders, to exploit the questions that have been raised by Nigerians with respect to the activities of the NNPC.